cw: violence, blades, persecution, body control, body horror

 Like it’s swallowed fire, and keeps it with the air it breathes, but it doesn’t even have lips.
 Just bloody claws hooking into the fabric of her shirt.
 Tearing, gouging, nails seeking skin.
 Seeking her wispy cloud smushed into the wall, friction’s ground slave.

-The Choker pumps her fast full of chems.
+The choker pumps her fast full of chems.
 The warmth, the fog, above all, and the metrics of breath.

 She sees the core of herself.